 Growers should be watching for early season insect pests on their peas and beans.
-At this point in the growing season, leguminous vegetables are in the seedling stage of development and are vulnerable to insect pests.
-The following insects are commonly seen this time of year.
+Early in the growing season, leguminous vegetables are in the seedling stage of development and are vulnerable to insect pests.
+The following insects are commonly seen early in the year.
 However, people may not see all of the these at once, so they should scout frequently and keep records of their findings.

 Thrips are a major pest in Alabama and can cause severe stand loss in peas and beans as well as peanuts (another legume).
 Thrips are the number one complaint that many Alabama Extension professionals have received over the past 10 days.
 They are highly mobile insects, about 1 to 2 mm in length, with two pairs of wings that end in long hairs.
 Thrips may be moved around by storms and settle on plants if it is the right host.